 Classroom and Turf Project

-Designed with our students at heart, this project brings new learning spaces and a much anticipated all-weather turf to our campus, enhancing how we learn, play, and connect as a community.
+Designed with our students at heart, this project brings new learning spaces and a much-anticipated all-weather turf to our campus, enhancing how we learn, play, and connect as a community.

 As Scots continues to grow and evolve, this development represents a thoughtful and future-focussed investment in the quality of our learning environment.
 It reflects our commitment to providing spaces that support wellbeing, inspire excellence, and ensure students have the room they need to thrive, every day and in all seasons.